paulkasidit/portfolio-landing-page/README.md

 ## Description

 This is a website to showcase my portfolio projects.
-One the top left wil be an "about me" section, and the rest of the information concernign educational and work background in on the right.
+On the top left wil be an "about me" section, and the rest of the information concerning educational and work background will be on the right.
 My projects are displayed in columns, with clickable titles that are linked to their respective repositories.

 GH pages link: https://paulkasidit.github.io/portfolio-landing-page/